Sergio Tacchini: Sponsorships

 Many athletes joined the Sergio Tacchini brand over the years.
 Most of them were well-known tennis players from the 1970s and 1980s such as Jimmy Connors, Vitas Gerulaitis, Ilie Năstase, Mats Wilander, John McEnroe, Martina Navratilova, Sergi Bruguera, Pat Cash, Gabriela Sabatini, Pete Sampras, and Martina Hingis.
 Goran Ivanišević was sponsored by the firm when he won Wimbledon in 2001 and Novak Djokovic was sponsored when he won the Australian Open for the second time, and Wimbledon, in 2011.
 The firm has also sponsored the 1983 Italian basketball team in the European Cup, the skiers Pirmin Zurbriggen and Marc Girardelli, Formula 1 drivers such as Ayrton Senna and Carlos Reutemann and the golfer Ian Woosnam.

 In the 1980s, Tacchini and Fila led in tennis sponsorship, but in the late 1980s and early 1990s, Nike and Adidas moved into, and took the lead in, sponsoring the top athletes in the sport.

 At present, sponsored athletes include sailor Karine Fauconnier (Transat Jacques Vabre and Single-Handed Trans-Atlantic Race) and English cricketer Ian Bell.

 Djokovic signed a 10-year deal with Tacchini in November 2009.
 At the time of signing, he was fourth in the ATP rankings and had won only one Grand Slam title.
 In 2011, he became the world No. 1 and winner of 48 of 49 matches on the professional tour.
 Under the terms of the deal, Djokovic receives "incentive bonuses linked to tournament wins and end-of-year rankings, ... a share of all Tacchini revenue from sales in China, and [a share of] worldwide revenue from Djokovic-branded Tacchini products."
 After his Wimbledon victory, he travelled with Ngok and Burkle to Serbia to discuss plans for investment, including a Tacchini plant, in the Niš area.
 Tacchini, however, "fell behind on the payments in 2011 as Djokovic's success triggered significant bonuses".
-Their association ended in May 2012.
+Their association ended in May 2012..

+Currently, the brand is a sponsor of the ATP Monte-Carlo Masters.